Available with Workflow Manager license.

 - Click the Priority drop-down arrow and choose a priority .

-- Browse to a feature class containing the polygons or point to be assigned as the location of interest of the jobs, as the value for LOI Extent.
+- Click the Browse button next to LOI Extent and browse to a feature class containing the polygons or point to be assigned as the location of interest for the jobs.

 - Click Run.

-Multiple jobs are created, one for each feature in the feature class provided.
+Jobs are created for each feature in the feature class you defined in the LOI Extent parameter.
 The location of interest for each job is based on the geometry of features.

 Execute a job

 A job workflow executes using the workflow execution tools available on the Job tab and in the context menu available on the workflow image.
-For more information about the Job view, see Job view.
+For more information, see Execute a workflow.